Open enrollment begins!

-Q: If the amendment passes, will my dividend distributions get smaller?
+Q: Now that the amendment passed, will my dividend distributions get smaller?

 The Board and Management intend to maintain its expectation of ‘predictable and ever-increasing dividends/distributions.’
 However, the initial enrollment of shareholder descendants will have a large impact on dividends/distributions.
 Because funds will be distributed to a larger number of shares outstanding, and because the distribution is dependent on Corporate & Trust financial health, a smaller distribution per share may result.

-Q: If the Resolution passes to open the rolls as described, what will the financial impact be on Choggiung?
+Q: What will be the financial impact on Choggiung?